Raskingleb/Raskingleb/README.md

 - 👋 Hi, I’m @Rasking
 - 👀 I’m interested in Web3, Fintech,
-- 🌱 I’m currently learning UX, PM,
+- 🌱 I’m currently in tech PM and UX, BA for Fintech and crypto,
 - 💞️ I’m looking to collaborate on wallets, trading and investing platforms, tokenization of physical objects
 - 📫 How to reach me Telegram